-The trouble is, that can become more of a wish than an expectation if you’re managing it all on your own.
+The trouble is, these requirements can become more of a wish than an expectation if you’re managing it all on your own.

 Major ISPs Can Be Unreliable

-Major ISPs have a huge advantage: they’re hard to compete with, and they know it.
-Unfortunately, that can result in lackluster customer service, no sense of urgency, and an overall apathetic attitude to the problems they’re supposed to be solving.
+Major ISPs have a huge advantage: They’re hard to compete with on pricing, and they know it.
+Unfortunately, this can result in lackluster customer service, lack of urgency, and an overall apathetic attitude to the problems they’re supposed to be solving.

 Do any of these sound familiar?

 - You were promised a firm installation date when you signed a contract.
 The day of installation rolls around and… whoops.
 They can’t service you as promised.
-Field personnel can’t use their tech and the only response you get from your provider is “Oops.
+Now, your field personnel can’t use their tech, and the only response you get from your provider is “Oops.
 Our bad.”

-These problems, and more, contribute to the hesitancy to digitize the jobsite.
-When you spend more time frustrated and disconnected, the tech you’ve invested in suddenly seems like a bad investment, rather than a productivity asset.
+These problems are part of why the industry is hesitant to digitize.
+When you spend more time frustrated and disconnected, the tech you’ve invested in suddenly seems like a hinderance rather than an asset.

 It can feel maddening, but we’ve got good news: There’s a better way to connect.